 GeneCards Summary for MAP2K5 Gene

 MAP2K5 (Mitogen-Activated Protein Kinase Kinase 5) is a Protein Coding gene.
-Diseases associated with MAP2K5 include Caroli Disease and Restless Legs Syndrome.
-Among its related pathways are Nur77 Signaling in T-Cell and Signaling by GPCR.
+Diseases associated with MAP2K5 include Restless Legs Syndrome and Cerebral Cavernous Malformations.
+Among its related pathways are G-Beta Gamma Signaling and Beta-Adrenergic Signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAP2K1.
+An important paralog of this gene is MAP2K2.

 UniProtKB/Swiss-Prot Summary for MAP2K5 Gene

 Acts as a scaffold for the formation of a ternary MAP3K2/MAP3K3-MAP3K5-MAPK7 signaling complex.
 Activation of this pathway appears to play a critical role in protecting cells from stress-induced apoptosis, neuronal survival and cardiac development and angiogenesis.